Comparing emission- and absorption-based gas-phase metallicities in GRB host galaxies at $z=2-4$ using JWST

-However, the NIRSpec spectrum of this source does not reveal any emission lines at the expected observer frame wavelength, and instead resembles a black body with a temperature $\sim 3500$~K, suggesting that the source is in fact a foreground star (see Fig.~\ref{fig:grb120327A-grb120815A_spec}, top panel).
+However, the NIRSpec spectrum of this source does not reveal any emission lines at the expected observer frame wavelength, and instead resembles a black body with a temperature $\sim 3500$~K, suggesting that the source is in fact a foreground star (see Fig.~\ref{fig:grb120327A-grb120815A_spec}, left panel).